WICG/display-locking/explainers/update-rendering.md

   updates that visible to the user but not necessarily blocking user actions, such as rendering secondary parts of the page.
 This is the default priority.

-* `background` is the lowest priority, and is meant to be used for updates that are not time-critical, such as background updates for speculative layout.
+* `background` is the lowest priority which permits updates, and is meant to be used for updates that are not time-critical, such as background updates for speculative layout.

+* `never` is the value that skips rendering updates.
+Note that this value only has an effect if the rendering of the page would already have been skipped -- See Notes and Clarification below.

 * `auto` is the default priority, which allows the User Agent select an approriate priotization for rendering work.